Sara Britcliffe

-Sara Alice Britcliffe (born 21 February 1995) is a British Conservative Party politician, who has served as the Member of Parliament (MP) for Hyndburn since the general election of 2019.
+Sara Alice Britcliffe (born 21 February 1995) is a British Conservative Party politician, who served as the Member of Parliament (MP) for Hyndburn from 2019 to 2024.
 At the age of 24, she was the youngest Conservative MP elected in the election, and the first to represent the constituency since 1992.

-She was also a councillor on Hyndburn Borough Council between 2018 and 2021.
-She has been the Vice Chairman of the Conservative Party for Youth since September 2022.
+She was also previously a councillor on the Hyndburn Borough Council between 2018 and 2021.
+She was the Deputy Chairman of the Conservative Party for Campaigning and Candidates from November 2023 until July 2024.

-Early life
+Early life and education

-Britcliffe attended St Christopher's Church of England High School, Accrington.
-Her father, Peter, is the councillor for the Oswaldtwistle division on Lancashire County Council.
+Sara Britcliffe was born on 21 February 1995, and attended St Christopher's Church of England High School, Accrington.
+Her father, Peter, was the councillor for the Oswaldtwistle division on Lancashire County Council.
 She has two older brothers.
 Her mother, Gabrielle Kroger, died in 2004, when Britcliffe was nine years old.
 She studied modern languages at the University of Manchester.

+Political career

 Britcliffe served in the ceremonial role of mayoress between 2017 and 2018, alongside her father, who was the mayor on Hyndburn Borough Council.
 He stood down from the council in 2018.
 She was elected as a councillor for the ward of St. Andrews (previously represented by her father) at the 2018 Hyndburn Borough Council election.
 Britcliffe did not stand in the next election in 2021 and her seat was won by her father.
 Prior to her political career, she managed a sandwich shop in Oswaldtwistle.